agrosner/DBFlow/usage/Migration3Guide.md

 # DBFlow 3.0 Migration Guide
 DBFlow has undergone the most _significant_ changes in its lifetime in 3.0.
-This guide is meant to assist you in migrating from 2.1.x and above and may not be fully inclusive of all changes.
+This guide is meant to assist you in migrating from 2.1.x and above and _may not_ be fully inclusive of all changes.
 This doc will mention the most glaring and significant changes.

-The changes that are not visible to the app developer using this library is the _complete_ overhaul of the underlying annotation processor, leading to wonderful improvements in maintainability of that code, readability, and stability of the generated code.
+A significant portion of the changes include the _complete_ overhaul of the underlying annotation processor, leading to wonderful improvements in maintainability of the code, readability, and stability of the generated code.
 Now it uses the updated [JavaPoet](https://github.com/square/javapoet) vs the outdated JavaWriter.
 The changes in this library alone _significantly_ helps out the stability of the generated code.

 ## Table Of Contents
 1. Database + Table Structure